-Errors that fall within the transient failures category are used to inform a peer that the request could not be satisfied at the time it was received, but that the request MAY be able to be satisfied in the future.
+Errors that fall within the category of transient failures are used to inform the peer that the request could not be satisfied at the time it was received but that the request MAY be able to be satisfied in the future.

+DIAMETER_END_USER_SERVICE_DENIED 4010

-DIAMETER_END_USER_SERVICE_DENIED 4010 The credit-control server denies the service request due to service restrictions.
-If the CCR contained used-service-units, they are deducted, if possible.
+The credit-control server denies the service request due to service restrictions.
+If the CCR contained used service units, they are deducted, if possible.

+DIAMETER_CREDIT_CONTROL_NOT_APPLICABLE 4011

-DIAMETER_CREDIT_CONTROL_NOT_APPLICABLE 4011 The credit-control server determines that the service can be granted to the end user but that no further credit-control is needed for the service (e.g., service is free of charge).
+The credit-control server determines that the service can be granted to the end user but that no further credit-control is needed for the service (e.g., the service is free of charge).

+DIAMETER_CREDIT_LIMIT_REACHED 4012

-DIAMETER_CREDIT_LIMIT_REACHED 4012 The credit-control server denies the service request because the end user's account could not cover the requested service.
-If the CCR contained used-service-units they are deducted, if possible.
+The credit-control server denies the service request because the end user's account could not cover the requested service.
+If the CCR contained used service units, they are deducted, if possible.